CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/README.txt

     1- ./utils/config
         Add you username after the option "-u <username>[:password]"
         Note: Do not check in the config file in the repository with your NCI password.
+        For that, the config file is checked in as a dynamic link.
     2. ./utils/server
         Edit the server name and port number for the server to be tested.